imperialCHEPI/healthgps/index.md

 <a name="quick-start"></a>
 ### Quick Start
-1. **Health GPS** command line interface (CLI) runs on *Windows 10 (and newer)* devices.
+The **Health GPS** application provides a command line interface (CLI) and runs on *Windows 10 (and newer)* devices.
+You may need to install the latest [Visual C++ Redistributable](https://docs.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-160) on the machine, the application requires the `2019 x64` version to be installed.

-2. Download the latest [release](https://github.com/imperialCHEPI/healthgps/releases) binaries from the repository.
+1. Download the latest [release](https://github.com/imperialCHEPI/healthgps/releases) binaries from the repository.
-3. Unzip the file contents into a local directory of your choice (xxx).
+2. Unzip the file contents into a local directory of your choice (xxx).
-4. Open a command terminal, e.g. PowerShell, and navigate to the directory used in step 2 (xxx).
+3. Open a command terminal, e.g. [Windows Terminal](https://www.microsoft.com/en-gb/p/windows-terminal/9n0dx20hk701?rtc=1&activetab=pivot:overviewtab), and navigate to the directory used in step 2 (xxx).
-5. Run: `X:\xxx> .\HealthGPS.Console.exe -f ".\example\demo.json" -s ".\data"` where `-f` gives the *configuration file* fullname and
+4. Run: `X:\xxx> .\HealthGPS.Console.exe -f ".\example\demo.json" -s ".\data"` where `-f` gives the *configuration file* fullname and
 `-s` the path to the root folder of the *backend storage* respectivelly.
 5. The default output folder is `C:\HealthGPS\Result`, but this can be changed in the *configuration file* `(demo.json)`.